-Decreased monsoon precipitation in the Northern

-2 Hemisphere due to anthropogenic aerosols
+Decreased monsoon precipitation in the Northern Hemisphere due to anthropogenic aerosols

-D. Polson,1 M. Bollasina,1 G. C. Hegerl,1, and L. J. Wilcox,2
+D. Polson1, M. Bollasina1, G. C. Hegerl1, and L. J. Wilcox2

-1School of GeoSciences, Grant Institute,

-The University of Edinburgh, The King's

-Buildings, West Mains Road, Edinburgh

-EH9 3JW, UK.

-2University of Reading, Reading, UK
+1 School of GeoSciences, Grant Institute, University of Edinburgh, Edinburgh, UK, 2National Centre for Atmospheric Science (Climate), Department of Meteorology, University of Reading, Reading, UK

-The Northern Hemisphere monsoons are an integral compo-Abstract.
-3 nent of Earth's hydrological cycle and affect the lives of billions of people.
-4 Observed precipitation in the monsoon regions underwent substantial changes 5 during the second half of the 20th century, with drying from the 1950s to 6 mid-1980s and increasing precipitation in recent decades.
-Modeling studies 7 suggest anthropogenic aerosols has been a key factor driving changes in trop-8 ical and monsoon precipitation.
-Here we apply detection and attribution meth-9 ods to determine whether observed changes are driven by human influences 10 using fingerprints of individual forcings (i.e. greenhouse gas, anthropogenic 11 aerosol and natural) derived from climate models.
-The results show that the 12 observed changes can only be explained when including the influence of an-13 thropogenic aerosols, even after accounting for internal climate variability.
-14 Anthropogenic aerosol, not greenhouse gas or natural forcing, has been the 15 dominant influence on Northern Hemisphere monsoon precipitation over the 16 second half of the 20th century.
-17
+Abstract The Northern Hemisphere monsoons are an integral component of Earth's hydrological cycle and affect the lives of billions of people.
+Observed precipitation in the monsoon regions underwent substantial changes during the second half of the twentieth century, with drying from the 1950s to mid-1980s and increasing precipitation in recent decades.
+Modeling studies suggest that anthropogenic aerosols have been a key factor driving changes in tropical and monsoon precipitation.
+Here we apply detection and attribution methods to determine whether observed changes are driven by human influences using fingerprints of individual forcings (i.e., greenhouse gas, anthropogenic aerosol, and natural) derived from climate models.
+The results show that the observed changes can only be explained when including the influence of anthropogenic aerosols, even after accounting for internal climate variability.
+Anthropogenic aerosol, not greenhouse gas or natural forcing, has been the dominant influence on Northern Hemisphere monsoon precipitation over the second half of the twentieth century.